Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 async function main () {
 	async function createCollection () {
 		console.log("\n1.
 Log in.");

-		console.log("\n2.
+    // Create a collection if one does not exist. console.log("\n2.
 Create collection.");
 		try {
 		  console.log(`Creating the collection ${collectionName}...`);